Clinic Updates, December 30:

 Locations update: All locations have resumed normal operating hours and services, including dental.
 If you are in need of health services please call or text us at 844.308.5003 before coming to the clinic.
 We are not taking walk-in patients at this time.
 Please be advised that we are not allowing visitors in with patients at this time unless they are accompanying a minor.
 Thank you for your understanding.

-Please be assured that at VCC, we are taking all necessary precautions; clinicians are currently using personal protective equipment (ppe) whenever needed, and patients who do not have a mask are being given their own upon arrival.
+Please be assured that at VCC, we are taking all necessary precautions; clinicians are currently using personal protective equipment (ppe) at all times, and patients who do not have a surgical mask are being given their own upon arrival.
 If patients are unable to wear a mask, we will help provide care in an alternate manner.